 What is it: Vampire: The Masquerade

 Vampire: The Masquerade is a tabletop role-playing game set in a dark and intriguing world where vampires coexist with humans, but in secret.
-Created by White Wolf Publishing in 1991, the game quickly became a landmark in RPG culture, influencing a wide range of media, including books, video games and, more recently, anime.
-The game's narrative revolves around the struggle for power between different vampire clans, each with their own abilities, weaknesses and histories.
-The universe of Vampire: The Masquerade is rich in lore, offering an environment where players can explore themes of morality, power and the fight for survival in a world that is not what it seems.
+Created by White Wolf Publishing in 1991, the game quickly became a landmark in RPG culture, influencing a vast range of media, including books, video games, and more recently, anime.
+The game's narrative revolves around the struggle for power between different vampire clans, each with their own unique abilities, weaknesses, and histories.
+The universe of Vampire: The Masquerade is rich in lore, offering an environment where players can explore themes of morality, power, and the struggle for survival in a world that is not what it seems.

 Anime Production